maxjustus/ClickHouse/docs/en/interfaces/formats/JSON/JSONColumns.md

 visually, the data is rotated 90 degrees to the left.
 :::

-In this format, all data is represented as a single JSON Object.
+In this format, data is represented as JSON objects (one or more).
+By default, all data is output as a single JSON Object.
+The input side supports multiple newline-separated JSON blocks for streaming data without buffering.

 :::note
-The `JSONColumns` format buffers all data in memory and then outputs it as a single block, so, it can lead to high memory consumption.
+The `JSONColumns` format buffers all data in memory.
+When outputting, by default all data is output as a single block, which can lead to high memory consumption.
+Use the `output_format_json_columns_block_size` setting to split output into multiple blocks for streaming scenarios.
 :::

 ## Example usage {#example-usage}